Pontus: The Greek Primordial God of the Sea

 Pontus’ Children

-Sea Creatures: That’s right.
-It was believed by some ancient writers that after Pontus also coupled with the sea goddess Thalassa, he produced sea life as a result.
-Therefore, everything you can think of: fishes, whales, piranhas, are actually Pontus’ own children.
-Think about that.
+Sea Creatures: It was believed by some ancient writers that after Pontus also coupled with the sea goddess Thalassa, he produced sea life as a result.
+Therefore all kinds of fish, whales, and piranhas, are actually Pontus’ own children.

-Ceto and Phorcys: Humbling the likes of Jaime and Cersei Lannister in the ever-popular TV show “Game of Thrones,” Ceto and Phorcys were children of Pontus who would wed each other.
-This unnatural coupling brought about the onset of various offspring related to the sea, such as the Sirens, the Grey Sisters and the Gorgons.
+Ceto and Phorcys: Ceto and Phorcys were children of Pontus who would wed each other.
+This unnatural coupling brought about the onset of various offspring related to the sea, such as the Sirens, the Grey Sisters, and the Gorgons.

 From the Sirens to the Nereids, all of them are famous figures within the scrolls of ancient Greeks.